I Remember Joe Brainard’s Cock Pics

 I found it: Joe’s lightly penciled pair of crumbled paper briefs.
 I kept comparing the pic with the white collage, confirming a photo-to-art match.
 I admit to admiring Kenward’s collection of Joe’s cock pics, kept undisclosed for more than fifty years, stored now I suppose with so much boxed material sent to UCSD.
 It’s strange to consider what you can find when you know where to look.

 Chip Livingston is the author of the novel Owls Don’t Have to Mean Death; a collection of essays and short stories, Naming Ceremony; and two poetry collections, Crow-Blue, Crow-Black and Museum of False Starts.
 His poems, essays, and stories have appeared in Ploughshares, Prairie Schooner, Mississippi Review, Cincinnati Review, Court Green, The Journal, and on the Academy of American Poets and the Poetry Academy websites.
-Chip teaches in the low-residency MFA programs at Institute of American Indian Arts and Regis University.
+Chip teaches in the low-residency MFA program at the Institute of American Indian Arts.
 He lives in Montevideo, Uruguay.

 Joe Brainard’s art work used by permission of the Estate of Joe Brainard and courtesy of Tibor de Nagy Gallery, New York.